Application of Genetic Algorithm to Estimate the Large Angular Scale Features of Cosmic Microwave Background: Methodology

+In a fitness-proportionate (FP in short) selection of parents, the area assigned to each individual in a population on the wheel is directly proportional to their fitness.
+However, as the generations progress and the population approaches the desired optimum, the fitness value may get less and less diverse due to, say, a decreasing gradient of the objective function.
+In such cases, the selection pressure to the fitter individuals wanes since all the individuals will be assigned an \emph{almost} equal area on the wheel.

+To circumvent this problem, another selection method such as ``Rank selection'' can be employed.
+In Rank selection, the individuals in a population are sorted in the decreasing order of their fitness values and they are assigned ranks (the fittest individual has the first rank).
+Then the areas on the roulette wheel are allotted according to their ranks, irrespective of their fitness values.
+For instance, in our GA-ILC while doing Rank selection, we allot area as the reciprocal of the rank (normalized; larger the rank, smaller the area).
+The selection is then done by the roulette wheel turnings under the SUS framework.
+This method brings the selection pressure back into the picture since the weight-gradient is preserved.

-The variance function in Eqn.~\eqref{eqn:var-func} is plotted in Fig.~\ref{fig:w-vs-var} for a pair of weights while keeping the rest of the weights fixed to the SS-weights.
-It is done on one of the realizations in the Monte Carlo simulations we performed (we discuss it further in section~\ref{sec:MC-simul}).
+When the objective function in the domain of search is known to have inherently less gradient, Rank selection should be preferred from the start of the generation loop.
+If closer to the optimum point the function is less steep, then after a certain number of generations the selection type can be switched from FP to Rank selection.
+This switching-point generation is another GA parameter called \texttt{switch}.
+For example, the variance function in Eqn.~\ref{eqn:var-func} is plotted in Fig.~\ref{fig:w-vs-var} for a pair of weights while keeping the rest of the weights fixed to the SS-weights.
+It is done on one of the realizations in the Monte Carlo simulations we performed (we discuss it further in section~\ref{sec:MC-simul}.
 As can be seen in that figure, the variance function has a very broad valley close to the global minimum.
 We verified that the feature is present irrespective of the pair of weights chosen.
-This required us to switch between FP and rank selection types after a \texttt{switch}-point generation.
-It is yet another parameter that must be fixed by \textit{hit-and-trial} like all the rest of the GA parameters and is variable for a plethora of GA implementations.
+This required us to switch between FP and rank selection types after a switch-point generation.